ClaraMarquardt/EmailAnalyser/README.md

 source code/machine_code/execution_master_cron_initial.sh # set-up the reoccurring job

 # Note
 * You may initially be prompted for a password ("Password: ") - enter the root password (this is required to set up the regular execution of the script)
-* Your email username and password will be stored in a *_root-access_* only text file located in the email_sentiment directory
+* Your email username and password will be stored in a **_root access-only_** text file located in the _email_sentiment_ directory
 * Job will execute at noon on the selected weekday
 * Job will only execute if the computer is turned on